 LIVE WELL WITH EFFECTIVE HEALTH CARE

-Brigitte Graduated with a double degree in Chinese Medicine in 2010 and has been in practice for 7 years.
-She also has 16 years of experience in Massage therapy.
+Brigitte graduated with a double degree in Chinese medicine in 2010 and has been in practice for 10 years.
+She also has over 20 years of experience in Massage Therapy.
 She has worked with and has learnt from the best mentors nationally and internationally to continue to deliver the best service to those who are committed to regaining their health.

 Broadly speaking, Acupuncture has 3 primary effects these are; pain relief, reducing inflamation and restoring homeostasis.
 Homeostasis refers to the bodies ability to regulate its environment and maintain it's internal balance.

 If we understand that most disease are characterized by pain, inflammation and disturbance of homeostasis we can begin to understand why acupuncture can be effective for so many conditions.

 Select from two styles of massage, remedial or relaxation.
 Selecting the type of massage you want comes down to how you want to feel after the treatment.
 Each massage is individual tailored to the clients needs.

 A Remedial massage will help reduce pain and increase the range of movement in your body.

 A Relaxation massage will leave you feeling deeply relaxed, nurtured and taken care of.

 Laser Acupuncture offers an effective alternative to using needles.

 Low level laser supports the healing process by using direct light that is calibrated to produce positive changes for wound healing, tissue regeneration, inhibiting inflammation and for soothing pain.